Shalom House is a men’s residential rehabilitation centre, located in the heart of the Swan Valley in Perth, Western Australia.

 There are five stages to our program

-We offer our services to anyone with a life controlling issue, whether it be addiction to substances such as drugs and alcohol or people with anxiety, fear or emotional trauma.
-At Shalom House rehabilitation centre, Perth, our residents always come first in the service we provide, we do what ever we can to provide a safe place for them to do what they need to do.
+We offer our services to anyone with a life controlling issue, whether it be an addiction to substances such as drugs and alcohol or people with anxiety, fear or emotional trauma.
+At Shalom House our residents always come first in the service we provide, we do what ever we can to provide a safe place for them to do what they need to do.

-Shalom House is a men’s working rehabilitation centre.
+Shalom House working rehabilitation centre.
 All residents agree to work Monday to Friday for the duration of their stay.
 The type of work they do at Shalom varies from plumbing, gardening, painting, welding, tree lopping, carpentry, cooking, landscaping and tiling, to name a few.

 You are where you are because of your choices, no one can change you except you.
 We all face circumstances that we did or did not create that determine a choice we need to make to give us an outcome.
 Therefore, you are where you are because of your choices.
 We provide a safe place for the resident to do what they need to do and come alongside them to help them identify what those choices are.

 If a person, however, believes that a lie is true, then that lie becomes their truth.
 Often the lie people believe can be one of the root causes for the person’s problems.
 Lies people believe about themselves can come from broken relationships, family breakdown, trauma or addiction, just to name a few.
 We work with residents in identifying the issues or root causes that lead them down the road to addiction.
 Once they are identified, we apply the skills to deal with the issues uncovered.
 These skills include communication, dealing with conflict, saying ‘no’ to temptation, trust, honesty, patience, humility and faith.